username-gigo-is-not-available/undergraduate-study-programs-preprocessor/README.md

   multiple whitespaces, and converting the text to sentence case
 - Clean the `course_professors` and `course_prerequisite` columns by replacing newline characters with commas, removing any leading or trailing whitespaces, as well as occurrences of multiple whitespaces and replacing `nulls` with `нема`
+- Clean the `course_professors` column by splitting the values and removing the academic titles

 ##### Handling Invalid Data